Investigate a Range Top Fire with NFE

 Conducting Product Failure Testing and Research

-for next steps may include transporting evidence for further testing.
+NFE recommendations for next steps may include transporting evidence for further testing.
 For chemical testing, NFE packages debris and residue in sealed, unlined metal paint cans.

-NFE collaborates with Component Testing Laboratories’ evidence preservation service, Loss Logistics, to ensure safe transport of products or components, such as an entire range.
+As part of the Alpine Intel suite of services, NFE collaborates with Component Testing Laboratories’ evidence preservation service, Loss Logistics, to ensure safe transport of products or components, such as an entire range.
 Loss Logistics uses specialized packaging techniques to protect items during transit, maintaining a single-line chain of custody to one of CTL’s state-of-the-art facilities for expert product failure testing and storage.

 Documenting Equipment and Scene Details